 Honor Society of Nursing (STTI) answered

-Mehmet Oz, MD, Cardiology, answeredA case of shingles can last for up to a few weeks or more.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredA case of shingles can last for up to a few weeks or more.
 The early symptoms include pain, itching, tingling, or a burning sensation at one location on the body, such as one side of the waist or face.
 A few days after these symptoms begin, the skin on the afflicted body part develops fluid-filled blisters.
 These blisters usually go away, along with the other symptoms, within 14 days or so.
 However, some shingles sufferers have lingering pain and itching that lasts for many weeks or months after the skin rash has disappeared.